Volta Trucks

-Founded in 2019, Volta Trucks manufactures and provides services for zero-tailpipe emission electric trucks.
-The company's registered offices are Stockholm, Sweden, and London, UK, with significant operations in both countries as well as France, Spain, The Netherlands and Austria.
-Volta Trucks’ Head Office is in Stockholm, Sweden, with its engineering-led from the UK, and manufacturing facility in Steyr, Austria.
+Founded in 2019, Volta Trucks manufactures and provides services for electric trucks.
+The company's registered offices are Stockholm, Sweden, and London, UK, with operations in both countries as well as France, Spain, The Netherlands, and Austria.
+Volta Trucks’ Head Office is in Stockholm, Sweden, with its engineering led from the UK, and manufacturing facility in Steyr, Austria.

-London and Paris will be the first cities to access the product, the Volta Zero, and the company also has teams across France, Spain, Italy, Germany, Netherlands, the UK, with a recent announcement of expansion into the US market.

-In September 2020, Volta Trucks launched the Volta Zero, a purpose-built, all-electric, 16-tonne vehicle designed for city-centre freight deliveries.
-The first demonstrator was designed by Astheimer in Warwick UK, and manufactured by Prodrive Advanced Engineering in Banbury, UK.
+In September 2020, Volta Trucks launched the Volta Zero, an all-electric, 16-tonne vehicle for city-centre freight deliveries.
+The first demonstrator was designed by Astheimer in Warwick, UK, and manufactured by Prodrive Advanced Engineering in Banbury, UK.

-In February 2022, Volta Trucks announced that it had raised a further $230 million of new investment.
-New York-based investment firm, Luxor Capital led the funding round and represents the company's largest single investor, joining previous lead investor, Stockholm-based Byggmästare Anders J Ahlström, as well other key investors including Agility and B-FLEXION.
-In April 2022, Volta Trucks’ had an order bank of around 6,000 vehicles with a value of circa $1.3billion.
+In total, Volta Trucks has raised over €360 million funding to date.
+A New York-based investment firm, Luxor Capital led the funding round and represents the company's largest single investor, joining previous lead investor, Stockholm-based Byggmästare Anders J Ahlström.
+In April 2022, Volta Trucks had an order bank of around 6,000 vehicles with a value of circa $1.3billion.
+Volta trucks filed for bankruptcy in Sweden 17 of October 2023, and then was bought up by hedge fund Luxor Capital Group, one of its largest creditors.